David Price (boxer): Price vs. Pala

-Price recorded a second successive win on 12 April 2014 with the third-round knockout of Ondrej Pala in Esbjerg, Denmark.
+Price recorded a second successive win on 12 April 2014 with the third-round knockout of Ondřej Pála in Esbjerg, Denmark.
 Price was forced to climb off the canvas after a flash knockdown in the opening round, but was able to regain his composure in the second round before flooring Pala twice in the third, forcing the referee to call a halt to the action.

 In his next contest, Price comfortably outpointed Yaroslav Zavorotnyi on 7 June 2014 in Schwerin, Germany.
 After ten hard fought rounds, for the first time in four years, the former British and Commonwealth went the scheduled distance, leaving the decision in the hands of the judges.

 On 21 February 2015, Price defeated Irineu Beato Costa Junior in Berlin, Germany.
 After a cautious start, Price began to boss his Brazilian opponent around the ring, before unloading a massive right hand in the sixth-round to finish the fight prematurely.
 Following the fight Price declared his intentions to return home to Liverpool for his next fight.
 Price was also made mandatory challenger for the vacant European Heavyweight title.